8 Tips to Stay Organized This School Year

 Various email providers have shared calendars for free like Google and Outlook, or you can check out a specific calendar application like Cozi or TimeTree which offers basic free subscriptions and additional options with paid subscriptions.

 Setting expectations is a great way to help teach your kids how to create routines and boost positive social behavior.
 Do you have difficulty deciding what would work well for your kids?
-Check out this blog on 5 Appropriate Chores for Each Age or use our To-Do Checklist for School-Aged Kids to start a routine at your home.
+Check out this blog on 5 Appropriate Chores for Each Age or use our To-do Checklist for School-aged Kids to start a routine in your home.

 5. Plan the Night Before